-Video is the future of digital content.
-Actually, it’s also the present.
+Video is the present and future of digital content.

-In the U.S. alone, 85% of internet users regularly view online video content.
-Video has taken over prominent social media platforms as a means of engagement.
+In the U.S. alone, 83% of internet users regularly view online video content.
+In addition, the rise of platforms like TikTok and Netflix has also seen video take over as the primary means of engagement.

-Video is also highly utilized for internal business operations — what better way to send out a training tutorial, executive update, or meeting recording to employees than with interactive, easily-searchable videos?
-Also, live streaming enables real-time collaboration, making the physical distance between teams and individuals a non-issue.
+However, videos aren’t just for entertainment.
+Businesses use videos to send out training tutorials, executive updates, or meeting recordings to employees.
+Also, live streaming enables real-time collaboration, making the physical distance between individuals a non-issue.

-If you want to incorporate videos in your content strategy, sales processes, and/or internal ops, you’ll need a way to efficiently handle the sheer amount of content before it causes too much friction with your customers and colleagues.
-This is where video content management systems come into play.
+Suppose you want to incorporate videos in your content strategy, sales processes, and/or internal ops.
+In that case, you’ll need a way to efficiently handle the sheer amount of content before it causes too much friction with your customers and colleagues.
+That’s where video content management systems come in.

 What is a video content management system?

 A video content management system, or video CMS, is a software application that helps organizations store, organize, manage, and present online video content.
 A video CMS allows users to build an intricate, scalable video ecosystem without any programming knowledge.
 Video CMSs are used for public-facing videos, like ads and tutorials, and/or private videos, like training and internal messaging.